sendwithus/competencies/competencies/slack.md

 There are lots of channels and lots of noise in slack, so it is a good idea to become proficient in this tool.

-Sendwithus values transparency, so as a rule, channels are mostly public and open to everyone and where it makes sense, we try to have conversations in public channels rather than DM'ing.
+We value transparency, so as a rule, channels are mostly public and open to everyone and where it makes sense, we try to have conversations in public channels rather than DM'ing.

 If there isn't a good channel to have this conversation, consider adding a new channel!